ANGSD/NgsRelate/README.md

 32. the log-likelihood of the 2dsfs estimate.
 33. number of iterations for 2dsfs estimate

 You can also input a file with the IDs of the individuals (on ID per line), using the `-z` option, in the same order as in the file `filelist` used to make the genotype likelihoods or the VCF file.
 If you do the output will also contain these IDs as column 3 and 4.
+For VCF/BCF input, `-z` overrides the sample IDs read from the file header when `-I 1` is in effect.

 Note that in some cases nIter is -1.
 This indicates that values on the boundary of the parameter space had a higher likelihood than the values achieved using the EM-algorithm (ML methods sometimes have trouble finding the ML estimate when it is on the boundary of the parameter space, and we therefore test the boundary values explicitly and output these if these have the highest likelihood).